GluuFederation/docs-clustermgr-prod/3.1.4/source/installation/index.md

 ### Proxy

-If you're behind a proxy you'll have to configure it inside the container/chroot as well.
+If you're behind a proxy, you'll have to configure it inside the container/chroot as well.

-Log in to each gluu node and set http proxy in container/chroot to your proxy's url like so:
+Log into each Gluu node and set the HTTP proxy in the container/chroot to your proxy's URL like so:

 ```